Lawrence Bragg: Personal life

+In 1921, Bragg married Alice Hopkinson (1899–1989), a cousin of a Cecil Hopkinson (1891–1917), who shared rooms with Bragg, and was one of his closest friends whilst they were both studying at Cambridge.
+Cecil was the son of John Hopkinson who was Alice's uncle.

-In 1921 he married Alice Hopkinson (1899–1989), a cousin of a friend who had been killed in the war.
-They had four children, the engineer Stephen Lawrence (1923–2014), David William (1926–2005), Margaret Alice (1931-2022), (who married the diplomat Mark Heath) and Patience Mary, born 1935.
+They had four children, the engineer Stephen Lawrence (1923–2014), David William (1926–2005), Margaret Alice (1931–2022) (who married the diplomat Mark Heath), and Patience Mary (1935–2020) (who married David, the son of George Paget Thomson the Nobel prize winning physicist).
 Alice was on the staff at Withington Girls' School until Bragg was appointed director of the National Physical Laboratory in 1937.
-She was active in a number of public bodies and served as Mayor of Cambridge from 1945-46.
+She was active in a number of public bodies and served as Mayor of Cambridge from 1945 to 1946.

 Bragg's hobbies included drawing – family letters were illustrated with lively sketches – painting, literature and a lifelong interest in gardening.
 When he moved to London, he missed having a garden and so worked as a part-time gardener, unrecognised by his employer, until a guest at the house expressed surprise at seeing him there.

-He died at a hospital near his home at Waldringfield, Ipswich, Suffolk.
-He was buried in Trinity College, Cambridge; his son David is buried in the Parish of the Ascension Burial Ground in Cambridge, where Bragg's friend, who had he survived would have been his brother-in-law, Rudolph Cecil Hopkinson is also buried.
+Bragg died on 1 July 1971 at a hospital near his home in Waldringfield, Ipswich, at the age of 81.
+He is buried at Trinity College, Cambridge.
+His son, David, is buried in the Parish of the Ascension Burial Ground in Cambridge, his grave is within a few paces of that of Bragg's close friend, Rudolph Cecil Hopkinson, who incurred a severe head wound in the 1914–19 war and died a few months after being invalided back to the UK.

 In August 2013, Bragg's relative, the broadcaster Melvyn Bragg, presented a BBC Radio 4 programme ("Bragg on the Braggs") on the 1915 Nobel Prize in Physics winners.

-Honours and awards
+Awards and honours

+On 4 November 1919, Bragg was elected a Member of the Manchester Literary and Philosophical Society.

-Bragg was elected a Fellow of the Royal Society (FRS) in 1921 – "a qualification that makes other ones irrelevant".
+He was elected a Fellow of the Royal Society (FRS) in 1921 – "a qualification that makes other ones irrelevant".
 He was knighted by King George VI in the 1941 New Year Honours, and received both the Copley Medal and the Royal Medal of the Royal Society.
 Although Graeme Hunter, in his book on Bragg Light is a Messenger, argued that he was more a crystallographer than a physicist, Bragg's lifelong activity showed otherwise—he was more of a physicist than anything else.
 Thus, from 1939 to 1943, he served as President of the Institute of Physics, London.
-In the 1967 New Year Honours he was appointed Companion of Honour by Queen Elizabeth II.
+In the 1967 New Year Honours he was appointed Member of the Order of the Companions of Honour by Queen Elizabeth II.

-Since 1967 the Institute of Physics has awarded the Lawrence Bragg Medal and Prize.
+Since 1967, the Institute of Physics has awarded the Lawrence Bragg Medal and Prize.
 Additionally since 1992, the Australian Institute of Physics has awarded the Bragg Gold Medal for Excellence in Physics to commemorate Lawrence Bragg (in front on the medal) and his father, William Bragg, for the best PhD thesis by a student at an Australian university.